arjunmehta/node-debugIt/README.md

 [![Build Status](https://travis-ci.org/arjunmehta/node-debugIt.svg?branch=master)](https://travis-ci.org/arjunmehta/node-debugIt)

-A no frills console debugger for Node inspired by [visionmedia/debug](https://github.com/visionmedia/debug).
+A no frills console debugger for Node.

 Use this module when you want to selectively choose when you want to enable logging to your console.
 This is a handy little tool for debugging works in progress, or to only show logs when running tests.